Vinayakam19/Vinayakam19/README.md

 <!-- :man_student: I Completed my Bachelors in Information Science and Engineering from Sri Jayachamarajendra College of Engineering, Mysore, India -->

-✨ I love to explore AI and try to build a strong connection between theoretical and practical scenarios in today's digital world
+✨ I love to explore AI and try to build a strong connection between theoretical and practical scenarios in today's digital world.

 ## 💻 I'm currently learning